goru001/inltk/README.md

 repositories in the above table for the language of your choice.
 The repositories above contain links to datasets, pretrained models, classifiers and all of the code for that.

+**Add new functionality**

+If you wish for a particular functionality in iNLTK - Start by checking/raising a issue [here](https://github.com/goru001/inltk/issues)

 ### What's next (and being worked upon)

 `Shout out if you want to help :)`

 * Add [Tamil](https://github.com/goru001/inltk/issues/2) and [Telugu](https://github.com/goru001/inltk/issues/1) support
+* Add function to get_embeddings_for_words, get_embeddings_for_sentences
 * Add NER for all the languages
+* Add translations - to and from languages in iNLTK + English
 * Work on a unified model for all the languages